 Compare alternatives to ADA

 ADA’s disability insurance product is underwritten by Great West Financial, a Colorado-based company that’s part of the Great West Life & Annuity Company.
 When reviewing Great West, it has an A+ rating on the BBB’s website and has an A+ (excellent) rating with AM Best that signals strong financials.
-It also has an AA rating with both Standard & Poor’s and Fitch.
+It also has an AA rating with both Standard & Poor’s and Fitch, as of October 2020.

 However, there are some negative reviews on the internet about Great West’s customer service and claims handling, mainly on sites such as Free Advice’s website and Insureye’s website.
 There are also some attorney websites that specifically mention fighting disability claim denials from Great West.